 scores 830 on the Janka hardness scale.

-cut, to a deep rich red, to reddish brown as the wood matures with age.
+freshly cut, to a deep rich red, to reddish brown as the wood matures with

-ranging from straight to wavy or curly.
+grain, ranging from straight to wavy or curly.
 Irregularities in the grain

 often produce highly attractive figures such as fiddle back or mottle.